 CES will process and approve referrals to Emergency Shelter.
 However, when after hours, shelter providers can temporarily accept households into their program until an opportunity to connect with CES becomes available.
-Providers are responsible for ensuring the household meets shelter eligibility criteria and must complete a referral to CES via the HMIS system.
-CES will follow-up with the shelter provider when they re-open and complete an assessment with the household.
 CES will work with the provider to determine next steps for the household.

 Shelter providers working with a homeless household after hours may not have space available.
 If this is the case, the shelter provider should contact other CoC shelters to check for bed availability.
 Shelter providers should work together to serve the household and provide temporary housing.
-The shelter provider that ends up serving the household (i.e. provides temporary housing) is responsible for completing the HMIS referral to CES.